privong/papers-in-markdown/aastex62/README.md

 * If you want to include macros in anything contained within the YAML header, those must be put in a separate macro file that is incorporated via `\include{}` or `\input{}` *above* the title.
 This is demonstrated in [demo.md](demo.md).

 * To get references formatted for the AAS Journals, first convert the Markdown to TeX (as demonstrated above) with the `--natbib` switch.
 The resulting TeX file can then be processed with `pdflatex` and `bibtex` as usual.
 The template is constructed in such a way that this will result in correctly formatted references (using the `aasjournal.bst` file).

+### Useful pandoc Options

+I recommend reading the [pandoc manual](https://pandoc.org/MANUAL.html), but below are a few switches I have found useful for the aims of this repo.
+Please consult the pandoc manual for more detailed information.

+* `-F/--filter`, `--lua-filter`: invoke a filter to operate on the document during conversion.

+* `-s`: create a "standalone" document

+* `--listings` or `--no-highlight`: Both apply if there are code listings.
+The former creates TeX float listings while the latter does not apply special formatting.

+* `--natbib`: Convert pandoc references to `\cite{}` calls the output.

 ### Collaborations